 While many name brands still make their products with synthetic dyes and toxic chemicals, there is a growing movement for overall sustainability.

 At Aunt Flow, we do everything in our power to offer products that are both safe for your body AND environmentally friendly.
+Our products are made with organic cotton and no weird stuff, proving that we have come a long way in the history of the tampon and other period products.

 Learn more about our products HERE!